gideao/coach/README.md

 # Coach [Under Development] [![Build Status](https://travis-ci.org/gideao/coach.svg?branch=master)](https://travis-ci.org/gideao/coach)

-This a set of tools for help on solving problems doing things like compile, test and submit files to URI Online Judge's platform.
+This is a tool to help automate common tasks such as compiling, testing and submitting files when solving programming challenges on the URI Online Judge platform.

-The project's goals are listed below.
+This project's goals are listed below.

-- Compile the code
+- Compile your code file based on its extension
 - Test your solution against the test cases
-- Submit the solution's file
+- Upload solution's file

 ## Status